Petricus/Medical/README.md

-# Medical Projects
+# Stroke Classification
-Work concerning medical data analysis and modeling for academic purposes.
+Work concerning medical data of stroke patients for analysis and modeling.